Are you looking for the best legal transcription training on the market?

 Practice, Practice, Practice!

-Express Scribe gives you a great variety of practice transcription tests with some of them focusing on legal transcription
+Express Scribe gives you a great variety of practice free transcription tests with some of them focusing on legal transcription

 Their tests allow you to see exactly what mistakes you have made once you have completed the test.